Showing Off VMFA’s Priceless Faberge Eggs

 The Fabergé exhibit is the largest museum collection of the artist’s work found outside of Russia.
 Originally donated to the museum in 1947, the collection has long been one of the museum’s main attractions and continues to draw immense interest from visitors from all over the world.

 To accommodate these crowds, the museum more than doubled the size of the exhibit and planned to incorporate interactive permanent displays and an accompanying application.
-Having worked with museum clients and different software platforms in the past, Arqspin and their 360° spins were an easy choice to help develop this new digital experience for visitors.
+Having worked with museum clients and different software platforms in the past, Arqspin and their 360° images were an easy choice to help develop this new digital experience for visitors.

 An Interactive Experience

-Through a partnership with Vibethink, these spins were then made widely accessible through a newly dedicated Fabergé website, a custom designed iOS/Android app, and a custom installation in the physical exhibit with touch-screens and iPad Pros.
+Through a partnership with Vibethink, these images were then made widely accessible through a newly dedicated Fabergé website, a custom designed iOS/Android app, and a custom installation in the physical exhibit with touch-screens and iPad Pros.

 An Overwhelmingly Positive Response